galaxyproject/galaxy-hub/src/events/2020-05-repeatexplorer/index.md

 ---
-title: "9th RepeatExplorer Workshop on the Application of Next Generation Sequencing to Repetitive DNA Analysis"
+title: "9th RepeatExplorer Workshop on the Application of Next Generation Sequencing to Repetitive DNA Analysis - CANCELLED"
 date: '2020-05-26'
 days: 3
 tease: "Special emphasis will be given to repeat characterization methods implemented in the RepeatExplorer pipeline, including practical training in using the pipeline"